 Try adding some special acts of kindness or generosity to the day—especially ones that would have been meaningful to your dad.

-Pay for the order behind you at the drive-through, write a kind note with your tip at the diner, put gifts on the doorsteps of strangers...whatever brings you joy and celebrates the spirit of your father.
+Pay for the order behind you at the drive-through, write a kind note with your tip at the diner, put gift cards or other small presents on the doorsteps of strangers... whatever brings you joy and celebrates the spirit of your father.